tjinauyeung/v3/content/the-great-migration/index.md

 Any thing to add to this list of points?
 Please send me an <a href="mailto:tjinauyeung@gmail.com">email</a> or twitter me at [@tjinauyeung](https://twitter.com/tjinauyeung).
 I'm curious on your thoughts!

-In my next article I'd like to discuss in more detail how we used the discussed tips to migrate a Polymer based application to the newer React based tech stack.
+In my next article I'd like to explain in more detail how we used these tips to migrate a Polymer based application to the newer React based tech stack.

 Stay tuned!